 This article reviews all you need to know about turmeric coffee and its benefits.

 To make turmeric coffee, you simply add turmeric — and other spices, if you like — to coffee to boost its health profile.

 Turmeric boasts curcumin, which is a powerful antioxidant compound that gives this spice its color.
-It possesses anti-inflammatory, antimicrobial, pro-aging, and pain-relieving properties (
+It possesses anti-inflammatory, antimicrobial, anti-aging, and pain-relieving properties (

 Many proponents claim that turmeric’s mildly spiced flavor works particularly well with coffee.

 Homemade turmeric coffees range from exceedingly basic — stirring a bit of turmeric powder into black coffee — to more involved recipes that can serve as a meal replacement.
 Common additions to turmeric coffee include: